 Silkies are incredibly strange birds.
 I don’t even know if you could call them birds.
 They look more like bunnies with chicken legs.
 In fact… there are some tales that people in the Netherlands tried to market them to tourists as the first ever bird mixed with bunny.
 If someone told me this was a bird mixed with a bunny, I would totally fall for that.
 I’d probably pay good money for one too.

 Besides the silly fur-like feathers that make a Silkie look like a Muppet, these birds have several other weirdo traits that make them stand out.
-Silkie skin is black or dark blue instead of white.
+Silkie’s skin is black or dark blue instead of white.
 They also have black bones.
-Very strange traits that they only share with a few other chickens, the Ayam Cemani among them.
+These are two very strange traits that they share with a few other chicken breeds, the Ayam Cemani among them.

 3. Silkies have Extra Toes

 Silkies have five toes on their feet instead of the usual four.
 The fifth toe is very small and pokes out between two others, like it just mistakenly sprouted there one day and decided to hang around.
 Even with the extra toe (or perhaps because of it) our Silkie, Mokey is a clumsy lady.
-Whenever she’s chased by another chicken she does this hysterical hop/sprint while flapping her wings and trying to stay upright.
+Whenever another chicken chases her she does this hysterical hop sprint while flapping her wings and trying to stay upright.
 I laugh every time I see it.

-6. Silkies are the best mothers in the chicken world
+7. Silkies are the Best Mothers in the Chicken World

 It’s no secret that Silkies make wonderful mothers.
 Their tendency to go broody (have the urge to sit on eggs) is much higher than any other breed.
 They will patiently incubate those eggs and lovingly care for whatever comes out of them.
-They will proudly raise the babies of uninterested flock mates, and I’ve even heard stories of them raising baby ducks and turkeys!
+They will proudly raise the babies of uninterested flock mates.
+Even baby ducks and turkeys!

 I can’t even imagine our one pound bird raising a bunch of turkeys.
 They would tower over her in just a few weeks!
 We have high hopes for Mokey going broody this spring.
 Since our rooster is a cross breed, and we have such variety of breeds in our hens, whatever comes out of those eggs is going to be quite a surprise.
 I can’t even imagine the hilarity of that fluffy Silkie butt parading around with a brood of weirdo mixed up chicks.

-I hope you’ve enjoyed reading about our adventures with these delightful creatures, and I hope you learned a little something too!
-Until next time, Happy Trails!
+I hope you have enjoyed reading about our adventures with these delightful creatures, and I hope you learned a little something too!